Latest SeedProd News

 PlatformCostBest ForTrade-off

-YouTubeFreeDiscovery, public-facing contentShows related videos at end; can’t remove branding on free plan
+YouTubeFreeDiscovery, public-facing contentShows related videos at end, and can’t remove branding on the free plan

-Self-hosted with CDNVaries (hosting + CDN costs)Gated or premium video contentFull control; higher cost and more setup required
+Self-hosted with CDNVaries (hosting + CDN costs)Gated or premium video contentFull control, but higher cost and more setup

 For most sites, YouTube is the right call: free, fast, and great for discovery.
 If you’re using video for sales pages or want no competitor ads at the end, Vimeo’s paid plan is worth it.